Data Centers in Bulgaria

 Market Access, Business & Tax Climate

-Regional Market Reach: Bulgaria's strategic location makes it an ideal digital hub for the Balkan peninsula.
-It offers effective reach to neighboring markets including Romania, Greece, Serbia, North Macedonia, and Turkey, serving a combined population of over 50 million people with reduced latency.
+Regional Market Reach: Bulgaria’s location provides a strategic base for serving the Balkan peninsula and the Black Sea region.
+It offers effective connectivity to neighboring markets including Romania, Greece, Serbia, North Macedonia, and Turkey.

 Natural Disaster Risk

-Bulgaria has a Low overall natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
-While the aggregate risk is minimal, operators should engineer solutions to account for specific regional hazards.
+Bulgaria has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
+This low exposure contributes to the country's appeal for mission-critical infrastructure and business continuity.

-- Earthquake: The most significant risk (6.2/10), with seismic activity concentrated in specific zones.
+- Earthquake: The most significant risk, with a score of 6.2/10, concentrated in specific seismic zones.

-- River Flood: A notable risk (5.1/10) in areas adjacent to major river systems.
+- River Flood: A moderate risk (5.1/10) primarily affecting low-lying areas near major rivers.

-- Coastal Flood: A minor risk (2.9/10) for infrastructure located near the Black Sea coast.
+- Coastal Flood: A minor risk (2.9/10) relevant only to facilities located directly on the Black Sea coast.